spring-cloud/spring-cloud-dataflow/spring-cloud-data-admin/README.md

 .
 And all configurations retrieved from the cloud config will take precedence over boot's defaults enumerated above.
-The spring-cloud-data-admin will look for the server at `localhost:8888`, however this can be overwritten by setting the `spring.cloud.config.uri` environment variable to the desired url.
+The spring-cloud-data-admin will look for the server at `localhost:8888`, however this can be overwritten by setting the `spring.cloud.config.uri` property to the desired url.

 #### Cloud-Config-Server configuration